abitwitch/whackberry/README.md

 - set up security chip
   - Instructions [here](https://learn.adafruit.com/adafruit-atecc608-breakout/python-circuitpython)
   - too hard, not worth it
-- set up memory card readers
+- set up memory card readers, not doing
 - redo everything with an account called pi (not test)
+  - continue at "Configure the OS"